 Doomsday Predictions are Forever

-Doomsday theories are seductive.
+Beware: doomsday theories are seductive.
 In 1798, Thomas Malthus, an economist influential in his day argued (in “An Essay on the Principle of Population”), the world had insufficient farmland to feed a growing population.
 He predicted population growth, then just under one billion world-wide, would be reversed by disease, famine, war, or calamity.
 Malthus, made several revisions to his theory, the last in 1826, continuing to defend his basic premise.

 https://www.investopedia.com/terms/t/thomas-malthus.asp

-Despite the Irish famine and more that followed, despite misguided government policies like denying aid to the Irish during a famine, and despite the devastation of World War I, world population doubled by 1927.
-The world had not overcome the problems Malthus noted, but technology and innovation proved the greater force.
-A hundred years, the population had quadrupled, now 8 billion+ while deaths from famines the last fifty years have been at levels lower than ever.
+Despite the Irish famine and others around the world, despite misguided government policies like denying aid to the impoverished Irish, and despite the massive devastation of World War I, world population doubled by 1927.
+The world had not overcome war, disease, famine, or calamities that Malthus warned of, but technology and innovation proved the greater force.

 https://ourworldindata.org/famines